-Compute $\int_a^b f(x) dx$, where f(x) is a given function
+Compute $\int{a}^{b} f(x) dx$, where f(x) is a given function by the sum

 Numerical integration, also known as quadrature, is intrinsically a much more accurate procedure than numerical differentiation.
-Quadrature approximates the definite integral by the sum where the nodal abscissas x_i and weights A_i depend on the particular rule used for the quadrature.
+Quadrature approximates the definite integral where the nodal abscissas x_i and weights A_i depend on the particular rule used for the quadrature.
 All rules of quadrature are derived from polynomial interpolation of the integrand.
 Therefore, they work best if f(x) can be approximated by a polynomial.